radithottoli/qatarimputationserver/docs/gettingstarted.md

 ### Build

 Please select the build of your data.
 Currently the options **hg19** and **hg38** are supported.
-Michigan Imputation Server automatically updates the genome positions (liftOver) of your data.
+Qatar Imputation Server automatically updates the genome positions (liftOver) of your data.
 All reference panels except TOPMed are based on hg19 coordinates.

 ### rsq Filter

-To minimize the file size, Michigan Imputation Server includes a r2 filter option, excluding all imputed SNPs with a r2-value (= imputation quality) smaller then the specified value.
+To minimize the file size, Qatar Imputation Server includes a r2 filter option, excluding all imputed SNPs with a r2-value (= imputation quality) smaller then the specified value.

 ### Phasing